tommililja/Farse/README.md

 ## One-of

-We can use Parse.oneOf for objects with a discriminator string.
+For objects with a string discriminator.

 ```fsharp
 let! x = "prop" &= oneOf "disc" [ "a", a; "b", b ]